What needs to be done?

 In this video, Ivana Bogdanović speaks about the healthcare system in Serbia, highlighting the challenges faced by MS patients in accessing treatments.
 Additionally, she sheds light on the advocacy efforts of MS Platform Serbia to improve treatment access, and the positive outcomes achieved through their work.

 Dr Mai Sharway and Prof Magd Zakaria present a case study from Egypt in this video.
 Egypt is a lower middle income country but a range of DMTs (interferon, teriflunomide, dimethyl fumarate, fingolimod, cladribine, natalizumab and ocrelizumab) are available and reimbursed by the health system.
-They give a detailed and practical overview of the advocacy and awareness raising work MS Care in Egypt have done alongside healthcare professionals, in order to achieve access to treatment for people with MS.
+They give a detailed and practical overview of the advocacy and awareness raising work MS Care in Egypt have done alongside healthcare professionals, in order to achieve access to treatment for people with MS. Another explanation is provided by Prof Zakaria in this video.

 Learn more about access to DMTs in Thailand and the main barriers to access.
 This video is presented by Dr Metha Apiwattanakul from the Neurological Institute of Thailand.